Base Training For Runners: The Complete Guide

 Two people jogging on opposite sides of a dirt road.

-As you can see, starting this base training process is not very interesting as far as the workouts go.
-But, enjoy this time, as it will get more complicated from here!
+As you can see, the workouts are not very interesting when starting this base training process.
+But enjoy this time, as it will get more complicated from here.

-You should take a specific fitness test every 4-6 weeks to track your progress.
+You should take a fitness test every 4-6 weeks to track your progress.

-Some of the tests you could take are the mile test, 3k test, or the 5k test.
-Whichever fitness test you choose, be sure it’s the same for the entirety of the base training, so the improvement is evident.
-It’s very motivating to see how you have shredded down your time by working your aerobic base.
+Whichever fitness test you choose, be sure it’s the same for the entirety of the base training phase so the improvement is evident.
+Seeing how you have shredded down your time by working your aerobic base is very motivating.

 Even though this is probably news you didn’t want to hear, base training is vital, so take the time to do it properly.
 You’ll thank me later!

-If you want to train for your first 5k or an ultra marathon, check out our training plans here!
+If you want to train for your first 5K, check out our training plans here.

 Leave a Comment